Category: Science

 -

-In his Science Fiction novel Methuselah’s Children, Robert Heinlein described a clan whose members become unusually old without showing signs of frailty.
-They arrived there by selective breeding for old age.
-What would it take to actually breed a population to maximize its life span?
-Doing this in humans isn’t…
+In his science fiction novel Methuselah’s Children, Robert Heinlein described a clan whose members become unusually old without showing signs of frailty.
+Later in the…

 -